 Cast: Zoey Deutch, Glen Powell, Taye Diggs, Lucy Liu

 A quirky romantic comedy, it follows two overworked and underpaid assistants that hatch a plan to pair up their bosses to get them off their backs.
 In doing so, the assistants develop feelings for each other.
 No over-the-top drama or forced dialogues.
 The movie is charming and straightforward and makes an excellent easy watch.
+This movie is one of the best picture winner.

 26. The Meddler